 About the Presenter

 Debra DeCarli, Attorney at DeCarli Law, has been practicing law since 1994.
 She also holds a Master’s degree in Public Affairs.
 After many years as a litigator representing consumers all over the country, she opened an office in Mendocino.
 She focuses on estate planning, wills, and trusts and advising small business clients.

 DeCarli Law is located at 45100 Main Street, P.O.
 Box 690, Mendocino, CA 95460.
 Ms. DeCarli is available for private consultations.

-Mendocino Coast Women in Business Network supports our business community on the coast and meets monthly.
-Membership fees are $50 annually or $10 per meeting drop-in.
-Your first meeting is always at no cost.
-We’re sponsored by the Women’s Business Center at the West Company, and encourage entrepreneurship and professional development on the Mendocino Coast and beyond.
+Coast Women in Business supports the business community on the coast.
+We meet monthly to foster entrepreneurship and professional development on the Mendocino Coast and beyond.
+Membership fees are $50 annually or $10 per drop-in meeting.
+Your first meeting is always free.
+We’re sponsored by the Women’s Business Center at the West Business Development Center.
 We look forward to seeing you at our next meeting!

 Please contact us with any questions.
 We look forward to hearing from you!